Scanlia/graphs/README.md

 # Medical Research Graphs

 This repository contains Python scripts for generating various graphs and visualizations used in medical research.
-The graphs are designed to analyze and present data related to plaque features, hazard ratios, and other metrics in a clear and visually appealing manner.
+The graphs are designed to analyze and present data related to plaque features, hazard ratios, model performance, and other metrics in a clear and visually appealing manner.

 ## Contents